Habitat heterogeneity and dispersal network structure as drivers of metacommunity dynamics: Metapopulation models from microscopic dynamics

 where we introduced the kernel matrix

 which describes the effective colonization rate from patch $j$ to patch $i$ due to the effect of the explorers.
-As expected, large patches influence smaller ones more through the pre-factor $M_j / M_i$.
+As expected, large patches have a larger influence on smaller ones through the pre-factor $M_j / M_i$.
 Importantly, the effective dynamics, through the kernel $\hat K$ in \cref{eqn:matrix_kernel_singlespecies}, summarizes the dependence of the detailed reactions and the network topology, showing how the microscopic features of the model are instrumental in determining the properties of the metapopulation.